asecurityteam/sdcli/README.md

 This project is a docker image that we use as a CLI for repository management.
 It bundles our tools related to creating a new project, running any tests or CI automation, and keep our repositories consistent in how they build.
+We have two versions of this now.

 The current feature set is: